Has this article been insightful? Share it!

 A tumour pressing against the olfactory nerve

-responsible for your senses, such as smell, hearing and touch.
+Responsible for your senses, such as smell, hearing and touch.

-responsible for movement and function of your muscles or glands.
+Responsible for movement and function of your muscles or glands.

-the olfactory nerve, the optic nerve, the facial nerve, the vestibulocochlear nerve, the glossopharyngeal nerve, and the vagus nerve are responsible for conveying sensations to the brain.
+The olfactory nerve, the optic nerve, the facial nerve, the vestibulocochlear nerve, the glossopharyngeal nerve, and the vagus nerve are responsible for conveying sensations to the brain.

 A tumour pressing against the olfactory nerve